shaneholloman/ansible-role-htpasswd/README.md

 An Ansible Role that installs `htpasswd` and allows easy configuration of `htpasswd` authentication files and credentials (used for HTTP basic authentication with webservers like Apache and Nginx) on Linux-based servers.

+This role is in development.
+Please don't depend on this role unless you know what you're doing.

 ## Requirements

 None.